NJ9802/NJ9802/README.md

 ### Hi there 👋
-*My name is Nelson Javier*
+*My name is Nelson Javier,
+I'm a Full Stack developer and mechanical engineer, I love web development and looking for simple solutions to complex problems.
+Let's connect!!*

 - 🔭 I’m currently working on personal projects
-- 🌱 I’m currently learning all about MERN Stack

 - 📫 How to reach me: nelson.javier.aldazabal@gmail.com